 However, interstate flight inconvenience insurance, rental vehicle excess insurance, purchase guarantees and access to a 'guaranteed pricing scheme' as offered on some other Platinum cards are notably absent.

-That's because you may no longer need to purchase your own travel insurance policies every time you fly: simply use your card to pay for the journey or related expenses and you'd be all set.
+That's because you may no longer need to purchase your own travel insurance policies every time you fly: simply use your card to pay for the journey or related expenses and you could be all set.

-While the frequent flyer earning rates on Australian transactions are on the lower side, you'll benefit more on overseas spend wherever Visa is accepted: accruing one frequent flyer point per dollar spent, uncapped.
+While the frequent flyer earning rates on transactions are on the lower side, they are uncapped.

-There's also a choice of four participating airline frequent flyer programs – Qantas Frequent Flyer via the Amplify Qantas option plus Virgin Australia's Velocity Frequent Flyer, Singapore Airlines KrisFlyer and Malaysia Airlines Enrich via Amplify Rewards – which gives you flexibility paired with a relatively low annual fee.
+You also have access to four airline frequent flyer programs, depending on your card choice – Qantas Frequent Flyer with the Qantas Points card, or a combination of Virgin Australia's Velocity Frequent Flyer, Singapore Airlines' KrisFlyer and Malaysia Airlines' Enrich schemes when earning Amplify Points – which gives you added flexibility.